sraodev/docvault-ai/README.md

 - **Document Upload**: Multiple upload methods:
   - **"+ New" dropdown**: File Upload and Folder Upload options
   - **Drag-and-drop**: Drag files or folders directly onto the main DriveView area
-  - Supports PDF, TXT, MD, DOCX, and other document formats
+  - Supports PDF, TXT, MD, DOCX (full text extraction), DOC (full text extraction with textract), and other document formats
   - Circular progress indicators for upload and processing status
 - **AI Processing**: Automatically generates concise summaries, tags, and clean Markdown versions using AI providers (OpenRouter, Anthropic Claude, or Mock)
   - Graceful fallback to Mock provider when API keys are unavailable or credits are insufficient